klumw/copper-examples/README.md

 - Copper-starter project is a simple setup to test some core functionality.
 It has a simplistic workflow to show the basic working of copper engine.

-- Copper-full project provides Copper-GUI and a REST based Mock-Server to run more realistic tests against copper-engine.
+- Copper-full project provides Copper-GUI and a REST based mock-server to run more realistic tests against copper-engine.

 - Copper-influxdb shows how to add a time-series database to collect key parameter over time.
 In this example the Chronograf GUI is used to visualize the metrics.

-- Copper-prometheus show how to add the prometheus time-series database to collect key parameter over time.
+- Copper-prometheus shows how to add the prometheus time-series database to collect key parameter over time.
 In this example the Grafana GUI is used to visualize the metrics.

-Detailed project instructions can be found in README files under the corresponding project dir.
+Detailed project instructions can be found in the README files under the corresponding project dir.

 Limitations
 -----------
 Workflow files are already compiled and read from the classpath.
 Therefore the 'on the fly compilation' feature is not available.
-Therefore workflow source code in Copper-GUI is not available
+Workflow source code in Copper-GUI is not available.

 Prerequisites
 -------------